MaggieMei/mbed-server-withTempHum/README.md

 # mbed-server-withPIR

 This is a simple webapp for mbed server meant to be paired with the [mbed-client-withPIR](https://github.com/MaggieMei/mbed-client-withPIR) application.
 The goal of this application is to get the user up and running, using the mbed-connector-python package and talking to devices through mbed Device Connector in under 5 min, 5 steps or less.
-It will allow the user to visualize quickstart embedded devices and interact with them.

 If you are not familiar with the mbed connector api, we recommend that you read the [mbed-connector-api-python](https://github.com/armmbed/mbed-connector-api-python) first.